-bondarchuk a year ago
+bondarchuk 2 years ago

 Nice.
 There are also WriteRoom (mac) and DarkRoom (win), and on Linux PyRoom, whose website is defunct but which does have a wikipedia page: https://en.wikipedia.org/wiki/PyRoom.